drocheam/optrace/docs/source/usage/group.rst

 Which should be known from the fundamentals of optics.
 Where :math:`g` is the object distance, in our example :python:`z_g - cam_pos[2]`.
-Note that :math:`b, g`  both need to be positive for this preset.
+Note that :math:`b, g`  both need to be positive for this preset to work.

 .. figure:: ../images/ideal_camera.svg